 You should always strip CLEAN diapers.
 Wash as usual prior to beginning your cloth diaper strip, there is no need to dry your diapers prior to stripping.

 For those of you with hard water, who use too much detergent (or the wrong type of detergent), have used fabric softener on a load of diapers, or have used diaper creams on your diapers – your diapers may be repelling and need to be stripped.
 When diapers repel they are no longer quick to absorb (or fail to absorb all together).
 Buildup and repelling don’t normally occur in brand new diapers but rather after several months of use.

 What are RLR and Calgon used for?
 RLR is a laundry aid, not a soap or a bleach.
 It works with the water to help loosen particles that have accumulated over time in the fabric of your diapers or inserts.
 When used for stripping diapers RLR should be used on clean diapers, with hot water, and with no detergent.
 (For complete manufacturer recommendations for use please refer to the RLR product page.)
-Calgon can be used regularly in areas that have hard water (when a water softener is not installed) to help prevent detergent and minerals from building up.
+Calgon can be used regularly in areas that have hard water (when a water softener is not installed) to help prevent minerals from building up.
 It can also be used to strip your diapers.